 Dr. Ruth Gates is a Research Professor and Director of the Hawaii Institute of Marine Biology.
 She is studying how corals can be “conditioned” by exposure to heat stress and pairing with more heat-tolerant symbiotic algae.

 Madeleine van Oppen is a professor of marine biology at the University of Melbourne.
 She is also a senior principal research scientist leading the ‘assisted evolution’ of corals at AIMS.
-Her work on creating more heat-resilient hybrid corals is also featured in the Catalyst documentary and on her websites: microbial-symbiosis and coral assisted evolution.
+Her work on creating more heat-resilient hybrid corals is featured in the Catalyst documentary, on her websites: microbial-symbiosis and coral assisted evolution, and in the 8 April 2018 issue of Cosmos.
 Ruth and Madeleine agree with Emma Johnston’s conclusion that we should proceed down this path, because reversing the greenhouse gas buildup within the next few decades is not a realistic option and the consequences of doing nothing outweigh the risks.

 Jody Webster is an associate professor in the School of Geosciences at the University of Sydney.
 Jody and his team study sediment cores and other data sources to understand the effects of past sea level and climate changes.
 Their research shows that corals near Lizard Island and elsewhere have died off and reappeared on several occasions over geological time.
 This is of little comfort for those of who want to preserve the Reef for their children and grandchildren, because periods of hiatus can last thousands of years.
 See Paleo reefs.